python33r/ktor-examples/music-club/README.md

 # Music Club Demo Application

-Web application for a music club, implemented using [Ktor][ktr], [htmx][hx], [Pebble][peb] templates and the [Exposed][orm] ORM framework.
-Also included is a small application that creates the music club's database, and another that demonstrates querying that database using Exposed's SQL DSL.
+Web application for a music club, implemented using [Ktor][ktr], [htmx][hx], [Pebble][peb] templates, the [Exposed][orm] ORM framework.
+Also included is a small application that creates the music club's [H2 database][db], and another that demonstrates querying that database using Exposed's SQL DSL.

 ## Running The Demo

+### Linux & macOS

-Everything is managed by [Amper][amp].
+Everything is managed by the [Amper][amp] build tool.
 Start by creating the database with

     ./amper run -m create

+By default, this runs _without_ logging the SQL statements in the terminal.
+If you want to see these, use this instead:

+    ./amper run -m create -- --sql

-You will see the SQL statements echoed in the terminal.
-The database is created in the file `music.db`.
+The database is created in the file `music.mv.db`.

 To test whether the database can be queried successfully, do

     ./amper run -m query

-You will see some SQL queries and their results echoed in the terminal.
+Like `create`, with runs without logging any SQL.
+To see the actual SQL queries that are executed, as well as the query results, use this instead:

+    ./amper run -m query -- --sql

 Run the server with